bkosanovic/fcmclt/README.md

 Once you verified you have MATLAB installed you can download the latest release.
 All the necessary files are contained within the `fcmclt_M_m_p_w64.zip` file.
-When you unpack the zip archive, the necessary MATLAB scripts and the binaries will be contained in the `./src` folder.
-You may proceed to testing your installation as described below.
+When you unpack the zip archive, the MATLAB scripts and the binaries will be contained in the `./src` folder.
+You may optionally copy the contents of ./src directory to a folder where you want MATLAB to access it.
+As an example, let us assume that you copied all the files from `./src` to `D:\MyMatlab\fcmclt` on a Windows system.

+You may now proceed to testing your installation as described below.

 #### Manual from the source with generating MEX binaries